Open date: October 6, 2022

 Salary is commensurate with qualifications and based on the University of California pay scales.
 Appointments may require candidates to be self-funded.

 As a member of the Health Sciences Compensation Plan, the appointee should be aware that there are limitations on outside professional activities and clinical moonlighting is expressly prohibited.
 Additional information can be found here: https://www.ucop.edu/academic-personnel-programs/_files/apm/apm-671.pdf

-Candidates must have a MD or equivalent or MD/PhD in health related fields.
+Candidates must have a MD or PhD or equivalent in the areas of neuropsychiatric disorders.

-Candidates must have or be eligible for a California medical license or equivalent certification/permit as determined by the Medical Board of California.
+Candidates with a MD and applying for a position with clinical responsibilities must have or be eligible for a California medical license or equivalent certification/permit as determined by the Medical Board.